 - Truly agile companies create a stable core for employees while the particular initiatives they are pursuing may be in constant flux

-Agile organizations tend to more actively combat legacy systems and technical debt because they realize that to be responsive to the market they must also keep free of such encumbrance.
+Agile organizations tend to more actively combat legacy systems and technical debt because they realize that to be responsive to the market, they must also keep free of such encumbrances.
 Agility will naturally lead companies to become more resilient to change and increase their ability to challenge established technologies and processes.

 Constantly Invest In Your Biggest Asset: Your People

 Often we forget that companies are made of people: layers, hierarchies, and matrices of people.
 And as executives, our people determine the execution speed of our decisions.
-While most large firms have professional development strategies, we find that most are substantially lacking when it comes to IT and software development.
+While most large firms have professional development strategies, many are substantially lacking when it comes to IT and software development.

-Helping your software engineers, IT operations (DevOps), and technical product management teams modernize their skills is a never ending treadmill.
+Helping your software engineers, IT operations (DevOps), and technical product management teams modernize their skills may seem like a never-ending treadmill.
 But, every dollar invested here will pay bigger dividends when it comes to modernizing your business systems.

 Creating training and growth opportunities for your teams will mean that you have ready-and-willing advocates for modernization when the time comes.
 Rather than complaining about the next generation of technology, these teams will be leading the charge — not just with skills but with ideas.
 Investing in helping people keep their skills sharp and current is perhaps the single best investment any organization can make to help improve their chances at successful digital transformation.